 Created by Bill Fitzhugh

-Goofmeister Bill Fitzhugh's Radio Activity (2004) introduces an out-of-work DJ called RICK SHANNON, whose new job offer at a small FM classic rock station in Mississippi turns out to be a bit of a bust --the station's under new management, the program director's disappeared and the spacious digs he's been promised turn out to be a rundown trailer.
+Goofmeister Bill Fitzhugh’s Radio Activity (2004) introduced RICK SHANNON, an out-of-work DJ whose new job at a small FM classic rock station in a small Mississippi town turns out to be a bit of a bust–the station’s under new management, the program director’s disappeared and the spacious digs he’s been promised turn out to be a rundown trailer.

-Even better, though, is that Rick returns in 2005's Highway 61 Resurfaced, now working at a radio station in Vicksburg, Mississippi, and running a detective agency called Rockin' 'Vestigations.
+Even better, though, is that Rick returned in 2005’s Highway 61 Resurfaced, now working at a radio station in Vicksburg, Mississippi, and running a detective agency called Rockin’ ‘Vestigations.

 Respectfully submitted by Kevin Burton Smith.